Feedback, feedback and more feedback.

 "I've been very impressed with the feedback we are receiving," Jackie Helfgott, co-chair and chair of the Department of Criminal Justice, said.
 "People have really taken the time to engage with the Preliminary Report and offer very thoughtful input and ideas that will undoubtedly make the final product that much better."

 In addition to the Nov.
 27 Open Forum, the council has met with eight other campus groups, including the President's Cabinet and the Board of Trustees, to discuss the report.
 Feedback is also being collected in written form.
-If you haven't already done so, the council encourages you to share your thoughts on the report by visiting Strategic Plan.
-The deadline for written comments is Dec.
-6.

 The Preliminary Report lays out six areas of emphasis for the next three to five years.